markqvist/Reticulum/docs/manual/_sources/gettingstartedfast.rst.txt

 inspect the connection.
 Someone could use this information to determine your location or identity.
 Adversaries inspecting your packets may be able to record packet metadata like time of transmission and packet size.
-Even though Reticulum encrypts traffic, TCP does not, so an adversary may be able to use packet inspection to learn that a system is running Reticulum, and what other IP adresses connect to it.
+Even though Reticulum encrypts traffic, TCP does not, so an adversary may be able to use packet inspection to learn that a system is running Reticulum, and what other IP addresses connect to it.
 Hosting a publicly reachable instance over TCP also requires a publicly reachable IP address, which most Internet connections don't offer anymore.